luckaty/File-Explorer/readme.md

 # File Explorer

-A responsive and user-friendly file explorer interface built using **Node.js**, HTML, CSS, and JavaScript.
+A full-stack file explorer built using **Node.js**, **Express**, and vanilla **HTML/CSS/JS**.

 ## 🔧 Features
-- Clean, browser-based file browser UI
-- Backend powered by Node.js for real-time file access
+- Reads and displays local files and folders dynamically
-- Responsive design with folder and file icons
+- Clean UI with form and file list
-- Easily extendable with new features (downloads, uploads, etc.)
+- Express server using the built-in `fs` module
+- Organized folder structure for scale and improvements

 ## 🛠️ Tech Stack
-- Node.js (Express)
+- Node.js
+- Express
 - HTML5
 - CSS3
 - JavaScript (vanilla)
+- File System (fs)

 ## 🚀 How to Use